www.suffolkchurches.co.uk - a journey through the churches of Suffolk

 Look up.
 There are dormer windows, one on each side at the east end of the nave.
 Instead of a clerestory, they were designed to give added light to the great rood, a late 15th century reminder of the central mystery of the Catholic faith.
 Cautley thought that the exteriors were the original.
 They are not unique, but they are very rare.
 It is a wonder they have survived, when you think they are five hundred years old.

 What do I think of the conversion?
 Externally, everything is good.
 I like the linking glass atrium, currently in use as a coffee shop, a great deal.
-The bookshop is awkward, spilling out as it does into the chancel, and I'm glad it has been moved.
+The bookshop was awkward, spilling out as it did into the chancel, and I'm glad it has been moved.
 And the centre itself?
 Well, elsewhere I have congratulated the Tourist Information Centre on the way they have preserved so much of the internal integrity at St Stephen while still making it so much their own.
 Now, St Nicholas did not have such an important interior as St Stephen, with the exception of the priceless reliefs, but I couldn't help being surprised that rather more had not been done with it.
-Essentially, all that has happened inside is that the pews have been removed and a temporary stage has been put at the east end, blocking the view of the sanctuary.
-A false floor was been put in to protect what I remember as ten-a-penny 19th century tiles.
+Essentially, all that has happened inside is that the pews have been removed and a removable stage has been put at the east end of the nave.
+A false floor was been installed to protect what I remember as ten-a-penny 19th century tiles.
 On most occasions I have visited, tables are laid out as if for a wedding reception.
 Having criticised the way that the conversion came about, I have to say that it could have been so much worse.
-And with hindsight it must be said that the Ipswich Historic Churches route was the best one after all, although it cannot be hoped that there will be an equally satisfactory solution for the other churches in its care have now found, or are finding, satisfactory non-commercial uses.
+And with hindsight it must be said that the Ipswich Historic Churches route was perhaps the best one after all, for all of the five churches formerly in its care have now found, or are finding, satisfactory non-commercial uses.

-Standing in the new centre, I couldn't help thinking that it was a lot like being in St Nicholas five years previously, before all this happened.
-I wondered what Ted Wells made of it, if he is still alive.
+Standing in the new centre, I couldn't help thinking that it was a lot like being in St Nicholas twenty years previously, before all this happened.
+I wondered what Ted Wells made of it, if he was still alive.
 Still the air of a Victorian church in the shell of a medieval one, still the sense of calm against the traffic outside.
-No open doors, but not the business centre some had feared, nor, apparently, the cynical attempt at a money-spinner some had predicted.
+No open doors, but not the business centre some had feared, nor the attempt at a money-spinner some had predicted.

-exciting, then; but the intention is at least honourable.
+exciting, then; but the intention at least was

 Amazon commission helps cover the running costs of this site